glowkeeper/P3D/docs/labs/week4Session1.md

 Below, you will introduce some wheels into the room you created in the [last lab](week3Session2.md) to demonstrate some of the physics capabilities of Unity.

+First, a quick note on some of the physics you will witness, below.
+Gravity has a greater effect on objects with greater mass.
+[Drag](https://en.wikipedia.org/wiki/Drag_(physics)) dampens linear [velocity](https://en.wikipedia.org/wiki/Velocity), and angular drag affects the rotational force of [angular velocity](https://en.wikipedia.org/wiki/Angular_velocity)).
+[Friction](https://en.wikipedia.org/wiki/Friction) is a resistive force.

 ### Wheels

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) and open the project you created in the [last lab](./week3Session2.md).